Shubham-Tandon/SFND_RADAR_Target_Generation_and_Detection/README.md

 <br/><br/>

-3. An output matrix consisting of zeros is created with size same as fft2 RDM matrix.
+3. An output matrix consisting of zeros is created with size same as fft2 RDM matrix so that the non-thresholded cells already have a padding of 0s.
 4. A loop is created to pass the sliding window over the fft2 RDM matrix.
 5. Threshold is created by summing all the noise cell values and taking mean.
 6. Thresholds is multiplied by an offset to maintain the SNR.